fluxusfrequency/blog/thinking-through-paths-at-the-drawing-board.md

 ## Use Case Analysis

 Use case analysis a fancy term that comes out of a process called Object Oriented Analysis.
-It's used to figure out what's requiremed of an application, how it should behave, and the people, systems, and processes that will interact within it.
+It's used to figure out what's required of an application, how it should behave, and the people, systems, and processes that will interact within it.

 A scenario is a narrative of interactions between users of varying roles and a technical system.
 It helps determine a system's requirements and sets a foundation on which the system will be built.
 It's a functional description of a small slice of what the application will do, or at least what the stakeholders hope it will do.